 Can an expired passport be used as right to work?

-An expired passport can be used as proof of the right to work in the UK in limited circumstances, for example, a British or EEA passport, provided the passport photo is not too dated and it resembles the person in question.
-In most other cases, the passport would need to be current, where endorsements in expired passports for non-EEA nationals are not generally allowed.
+Take advice on the circumstances as an expired passport may be able to be used as proof of the right to work in the UK in limited circumstances, for example, a British passport, provided the passport photo is not too dated and it resembles the person in question.
+In most cases, however, the passport would need to be current.